linktoken/TinySA-CSV-convertor/README.md

 	- AllSigned - Only scripts signed by a trusted publisher can be run.
 	- RemoteSigned - Downloaded scripts must be signed by a trusted publisher before they can be run.
 	- Unrestricted - No restrictions; all scripts can be run.

-   -This script can run with Unrestricted ONLY !
+    - This script can run with Unrestricted ONLY !
-   - To change PowerShell policy to Unrestricted, Type " set-executionpolicy unrestricted " and type " A " to continue .
+   	- Change PowerShell policy to Unrestricted, Type " set-executionpolicy unrestricted " and type " A " to continue .

  B: How to run script
   - Open script with PowerShell.
 [TinytoWWB.ps1]